larryhastings/big/README.md

 specified in `separators`.

 [`multisplit`](#multisplits-separatorsnone--keepfalse-maxsplit-1-reversefalse-separatefalse-stripfalse)
-also lets you fine-tune how it splits, through five keyword-only
+lets you fine-tune its behavior via five keyword-only
 parameters:

 * `keep` lets you include the separator strings in the output,